-3. As an Air Wing NCC cadet it is must to know about ATC &RT procedure prior to start flying.
-Timely information of weather, wind speed, position are the essential parameters for flying.
+As an Air Wing NCC cadet it is must to know about ATC &RT procedure prior to start flying.
+Timely information of weather, wind speed and position are essential parameters for flying.
 To access all the timely required information for a safe operation we must know the ATC & RT procedure.